Beaves83/Hotel-reservations/README.md

-# Frontend Developer Test

-One of our hotel clients needs help improving a web application.
-This one manages the booking process.
-It already has an initial development but at THN we think it can be improved.
+# Hotel Booking Web Application

+## Description

+This project is a small hotel booking web application that allows users to book hotels for dates of their choice.

-The project must meet the following objectives:
+The project has the following functionalities:

-- Check-in and check-out dates must be today and tomorrow.
+- Check-in and check-out dates are today and tomorrow.
-- When clicking on the "Modify" button, the "Summary" section information must be updated.
+- When clicking on the "Modify" button, the "Summary" section information is updated.
-- When selecting one of the 3 hotel options, the "Summary" section information must be updated.
+- When selecting one of the 3 hotel options, the "Summary" section information is updated.
-- When clicking on the "Save" button, the information must be saved locally.
-This means that when refreshing the browser, the data must be kept.
+- When clicking on the "Save" button, the information must is saved locally.
+This means that when refreshing the browser, the data are retained.
-- When `promo_code` parameter is within the URL, a discount must be applied on the final price.
+- When `promo_code` parameter is within the URL, a discount is applied on the final price.
 E.g: `dummyurl.com?promo_code=10` applies a 10% discount on the Summary section

-Nice to have:
+## Technologies Used

+The following technologies were used in the development of this project:

+- Vue 3 composition API (script setup): a JavaScript framework for building user interfaces.
+- HTML and CSS: for the structure and styling of the web application.
+- Tailwind CSS was used as a utility-first CSS framework.
+- TypeScript: for the logic and interactivity of the web application.
+- Vitest with Testing Library: for testing the web application.

+## TODO
-The web application should be optimized for mobile devices and maintain the current development framework (Vue)
+- The web application optimizes for mobile devices

-## Reminder:
-The sky is the limit.
-Don't limit yourself to meet the requirements, you can take it a step further by improving the framework usage, project architecture, fixing bugs, etc. We are expecting you to deliver the project as you would deliver it in a real case scenario.

----
+-

 ## Project Setup